 The robot is controlled using a control station and wireless sub-system.
 The graphical user interface (GUI) provides situational awareness data, real time camera views and push button control.

 06. Versatile and Expandable System

-Future development of the robot will enable this solution to handle a wider variety of breaker models and improve autonomous operations.
+Future development of the autonomous mobile robot will enable this solution to handle a wider variety of breaker models and improve autonomous operations.